 Denscombe, M. (2017) The Good Research Guide Sixth edition Buckingham: Open University Press.
+It's just in the process of going into a 7th edition, which will be coming out anytime now.

 Secondary text

 Dyson, SM and Brown, B (2006) Social Theory and Applied Health Research Buckingham: Open University Press.
 An old one - over a decade - but many of the issues are still relevant.